 palsy, a condition that affects the brain's

-body.
+in his body.
 That means Joe has difficulty with balance.
-Getting out of bed, brushing his
+Getting out of bed, brushing

 But Joe wants to do things for himself.
 And he hates it when other people have